oliverychen/oliverychen.github.io/pages/research/index.md

 ## Packages

-I am the Author and Maintainer of the follows packages.
+I am the author and maintainer of the follows packages.

 #### Principal Direction of Mediation (PDM)
 * `PDM`: The package provides functions that calculate the estimates of the Principal Direction of Mediations (PDMs) and corresponding path coefficients of ultra-high dimensional data, provided treatment (e.g. thermal pain), response (e.g. reported pain), and mediation data (e.g. measurements of fMRI data).